Roebling: The Story of the Brooklyn Bridge

 The legacy of the Roebling family is significant to all those who came to America in search of greater opportunity; to all those who have overcome incredible odds in pursuit of their dream.
 This play invites audiences to begin to get to know the Roeblings and their most magnificent accomplishment.

 ROEBLING has an ever-expanding production history, touching greater audiences with this compelling drama based on the amazing true story.

 The world premiere of ROEBLING was at Actors' NET of Bucks County in Morrisville, PA.
 The three-week run was produced by Actors' NET and directed by Cheryl Doyle.

 By special invitation of the Roebling Museum in Roebling, NJ, the play was produced at the newly-refurbished historic Roebling Theatre.
 This two-week run was a joint production by the museum and Theatre To Go; it was directed by Ruth Markoe.

 A joint production with Theater To Go and the State Museum, ROEBLING was presented as a two-week run at the New Jersey State Museum in Trenton, NJ.
 Directed by Ruth Markoe.
 Interestingly, the theater ROEBLING was presented in is directly across from where the Roebling Mansion once stood (currently the site of the NJ State Library).

-ROEBLING will be presented in very special limited one-week-only run at Kelsey Theatre in West Windsor, NJ.
-The show opens November 11 2016 with three weekend performances.
+ROEBLING played to sold-out crowds when presented in very special limited one-week-only run at Kelsey Theatre in West Windsor, NJ.
+The show opened November 11 2016 with three weekend performances.
 Produced by Theater To Go; directed by Ruth Markoe.